Church history is filled with heroes. Even today, there are people all over the earth laying down their lives to honor Jesus and spread the good news.

 St. Patrick was a mighty man of God so have a Heroes for Jesus Party with your family and friends in March instead of going to a local bar to drink green beer.
 I could continue through the entire calendar providing heroes to celebrate for each month.

-Check out our book on celebrating Reformation Day and heroes for Jesus, Celebrate Our Christian Heroes by Meredith Curtis and Laura Nolette.
+Check out our book on celebrating Reformation Day and heroes for Jesus, Celebrate Our Christian Superheroes by Meredith Curtis and Laura Nolette.
 Many heroes are listed with bios and the stories of their exploits.
 This book will give you great ideas for having your own parties and by reading the bios you find great alternate date to hold your party.

 Even during a quarantine we can put together a Heroes for Jesus Party.
 We need to add a little technology and a lot of creativity.
 Let’s look at a few ways to make that happen.